parabamoghv/Uniqueness_of_Lifting/README.md

 # Uniqueness of Path Lifting

--- Statement
-    -- statement.pdf : *contains the written statement of the theorem and proof sketch*
+-- Statement/statement.pdf : *contains the written statement of the theorem and proof sketch*

--- Uniquness
-    -- Basic.lean : *contains the lead4 code.*
+-- Uniquness/Basic.lean : *contains the lead4 code.*

 ## Goal: